binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ### Lack of Backup

 There is not a lot to say here, other than make sure you do this.
-I have personally seen so many disasters that could have been avoided if timely / regular backups had of been implmented and tested routinly.
-I have seen many situations where backup schedules were in place, but they had not been tested for a period of time, and when it came time to use them, they were not available for varius reasons.
+I have personally seen so many disasters that could have been avoided if timely / regular backups had of been implemented and tested routinely.
+I have seen many situations where backup schedules were in place, but they had not been tested for a period of time, and when it came time to use them, they were not available for various reasons.
 When your infrastructure gets owned, don't be the one that can not roll back to a good known state.

 ### Lack of Firewall